Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Dogs Love Us

-Let's face it: We all adore our dogs as if they were family and we tend to shower our dogs with affection in numerous ways.
-Perhaps you may buy your dog a favorite toy or stop by the dog bakery to order some great tasting doggy cookies, or perhaps you just love patting your dog in the evening in the way he most loves.
-But how do our dogs tell us they love us too?
+Let's face it: We all adore our dogs as if they were family.
+We tend to shower them with affection in numerous ways.
+Perhaps you buy your dog toys or stop by the dog bakery to order some yummy dog cookies, or you love patting your dog in the evening in the way he most loves.
+But how do our dogs tell us they love us back?

 Until the day your dog can talk, you'll never likely hear him pronounce "I love you," and in the meantime, don't expect him to purchase you a Hallmark card or some balloons with those renowned romantic words printed on top.
 Also, don’t expect a box of chocolates or a bouquet of flowers from your dog when Valentine's day is around the corner.
-Sometimes it might feel like we're living an uneven relationship, but just because dogs don't communicate their love the way we do, doesn't mean they don't love us!
+Sometimes it might feel like you're in an uneven relationship, but just because dogs don't communicate their love the way we do doesn't mean they don't love us!

-Dogs Say "I Love You" By Gazing into Your Eyes....
+1. Dogs Say "I Love You" By Gazing Into Your Eyes